 When I was little, playing Old Maid with a specially designed set of cards beat a standard deck hands down.
-The peculiar characters (caricatures, really) were much more satisfying than the bland flat faces of the kings, queens and jacks in the old Bicycle deck, with the cupids peddling for dear life on the red or blue backs…
+The peculiar characters were much more satisfying than the expressionless flat faces of the kings, queens and jacks in the old Bicycle deck, with the cupids peddling for dear life on the blue backs…

-It never occurred to me when my daughter was little to make her a unique deck of Old Maid cards, maybe because cards were not all that high on the list of fun things to do until Five Crowns came along.
-Designing the twenty-odd pairs of characters would have a bit more than I was up to because repeated requests to draw the beautiful Chicken of the Sea mermaid strained my artistic abilities to the breaking point!
+When my daughter was little, it never occurred to me to make her a unique deck of Old Maid cards (cards were not all that high on the list of fun things to do until Five Crowns came along).
+Designing the twenty-odd pairs of characters would have a bit a challenge: my daughter’s repeated requests for the beautiful Chicken of the Sea mermaid strained my ability to draw to the breaking point!

-However, some children are lucky enough to know adults who draw well enough to craft toys and games for them.
-Sometimes lucky curators are offered rare specimens that survived against the odds.
+However, some children are lucky enough to know adults who have the skill to craft toys and games for them and sometimes the rare specimens that survived against the odds are offered to lucky curators.
 This little set of Schwarzer Peter cards is just one such find.
 “Schwarzer Peter”—that is, “Black Peter”–is the name that Old Maid goes by in German, Danish, Swedish, Hungarian, and Finnish.
 The card with Black Peter is the hot potato that all the players try to get rid of as quickly as possible so it won’t be in their hands at the end of the game.
 In this particular set, the Black Peter is depicted offensively as a black rag doll instead of the more usual chimney sweep.

 The set has twenty-seven, not fifty-two cards, and seems to be complete because it fits perfectly in the blue box with the illustrated title label that reads in translation: “This game of Black Peter was painted for her dear friends Ernst and Anneliese Grossenbacher in St. Gall.”
 It is signed Gertrud Lendorff, who just might be the Swiss art historian from Basel (1900-1981).
 The title label depicts a black baby doll and Lendorff’s model might have been a Heubach bisque character doll.
 She redrew the same doll on the card with the caption “Der Schwarze Peterli!
 Nicht der Schwarze Peter!”
 [The little Black Peter!
 Not the Black Peter!].
 It is an opprobrious caricature with unnaturally bright red lips.
 But unlike some Heubach black baby dolls, it wears what looks like a knitted onesie instead of some spurious form of “native dress.”